Overview:

 • Planning, and setting goals/expectations early leads to success:

-Planning early is beneficial since the problem and user needs are fresh in your mind.
-Planning for evaluation criteria while or after designing would not be as effective since you are so focused on finding solutions and making designs.
+Planning early is beneficial since the problem and user needs are fresh.
+Planning for evaluation criteria while or after designing would not be as effective since there is more focus on finding solutions and making designs.
 Much like your personas/users, your expectations (which are rooted on your user's needs) should also be your guiding light!

 That was a lot!
 Jump to top?